sr-gi/bolt13/13-watchtowers.md

 If a user fills all his appointment slots, or need to keep the data in the tower for longer than the `subscription_period`, he may need to top up his subscription.

+For now only `subscription_invoice` tlv has been defined as payment method.
+Other payment methods can be defined as tlv in the future.

 ## Sending appointments to the tower

 Once the client is registered with the tower, he can start backing up state updates by sending appointments to the tower: